JetBrains/kotlin-web-site/docs/topics/generics.md

 A warning appears for the cast in the last line.
 The compiler can't fully check it at runtime and provides no guarantee that the values in the map are `Int`.

-To avoid unchecked casts, you can redesign the program structure: in the example above, there you could use interfaces `DictionaryReader<T>` and `DictionaryWriter<T>` with type-safe implementations for different types.
+To avoid unchecked casts, you can redesign the program structure.
+In the example above, you could use the `DictionaryReader<T>` and `DictionaryWriter<T>` interfaces with type-safe implementations for different types.
-You can introduce reasonable abstractions to move unchecked casts from calling code to the implementation details.
+You can introduce reasonable abstractions to move unchecked casts from the call site to the implementation details.
 Proper use of [generic variance](#variance) can also help.

-For generic functions, using [reified type parameters](inline-functions.md#reified-type-parameters) makes the casts such as `arg as T` checked, unless `arg`'s type has *its own* type arguments that are erased.
+For generic functions, using [reified type parameters](inline-functions.md#reified-type-parameters) makes casts like `arg as T` checked, unless `arg`'s type has *its own* type arguments that are erased.

 An unchecked cast warning can be suppressed by [annotating](annotations.md) the statement or the declaration where it occurs with `@Suppress("UNCHECKED_CAST")`: